-In the past 29 years (from 1981 to 2010), LakeSPI scores for Lake Okataina have been reasonably stable, with only minor fluctuations.
+In the past 31 years (from 1981 to 2012), LakeSPI scores for Lake Okataina have been reasonably stable, with only minor fluctuations.
 Care must be taken in interpreting small variations, as the lake has no outlet and water levels can vary by several metres.
 Although lake level changes tend to be quite slow, they can still affect the available habitat for submerged vegetation in shallow water and the corresponding adjustments in the maximum depth of charophyte colonisation may be slower.

-Figure 3: Invasive weed bed of hornwort (Ceratophyllum demersum) forming a wall of growth 8 m high and growing down to 12 m depth at the south-western end of Lake Okataina.
+Figure 4: Invasive weed bed of hornwort (Ceratophyllum demersum) forming a wall of growth 8 m high and growing down to 12 m depth at the south-western end of Lake Okataina in 2010.

-3.4 Lake Okareka
+3.4 Lake Tikitapu